the-rhizome-collaborative/wp-multisite-internal-sso/README.md

 ### Clear Cookies

-The plugin provides an option to clear authentication cookies.
+The plugin provides an option to clear authentication cookies when in dev mode.
 Clicking the **Clear Cookies** link will remove all login-related cookies, forcing the user to reauthenticate.

 ## Hooks